fraVlaca/HyperPay/hyperlane-package/README.md

 - Ensure your enclave is running and the TEST warp route is deployed.
 - Run a small transfer from ethereum to arbitrum using only your provided RPCs:

-  kurtosis service exec hyperlane hyperlane-cli "sh -lc 'hyperlane warp send --origin ethereum --destination arbitrum --symbol TEST --amount 0.0000001 -r /configs/registry -k \"$HYP_KEY\" -y'"
+  kurtosis service exec hyperlane hyperlane-cli "sh -lc 'hyperlane warp send --origin ethereum --destination arbitrum --warp /configs/registry/deployments/warp_routes/ETH/arbitrum-ethereum-config.yaml --amount 1 --relay -r /configs/registry -y'"

 - Inspect logs to confirm relay and execution on the destination: